coleenquadros/configuration/docs/quay/quay-builder-ocp-cluster-setup/README.md

  -subj "/C=US/ST=North Carolina/L=Raleigh/O=Red Hat, Inc./OU=Service Delivery - APP SRE/CN=*.apps.c1.ocp4-builder.quay.io"
 ```

-Request a wildcard certificate from Digicert with 2 year validity.
+Request a wildcard certificate from [DigiCert](https://www.digicert.com/) with 2 year validity.
 In your request, you should include all the subject alt names for the certificate.
 A cluster with base domain `subdomain.example.com` must have following subject alt names in the certificate request:

 - `*.cluster-name.subdomain.example.com`
 - `*.apps.cluster-name.subdomain.example.com`